descope-dev/java-validate-sample/README.md

 # java-validate-sample
-A simple package for JWT validation for Java, along with a test
+A simple package for Descope JWT validation for Java, along with a test

 ## Prerequisites
 - Install [Java](https://www.java.com/en/download)